luigi-derson/luigi-derson/README.md

 ### Welcome 👋 , I'm Luigi Sanchez

-Especialized in building single page applications, websites and custom UI libraries.
+Specialised in building single-page applications, e-commerce websites and CRMs using React with Typescript.

 ### 🛠 &nbsp;Tech Stack